rg-engineering/ioBroker.heatingcontrol/README.md

 ### 2.9.0 (in progress)
 * (René) see issue #302: adjustable info logging for temperature, aktor and window status change
+* (René) see issue #306: extended handling to set actuator state and thermostat target temperature added

 ### 2.8.6 (2022-03-31)
 * (René) see issue #265 and #305: bg fix window handling for rooms with more then one window and sensors with regular status update